Kurosue/LOSS-OS/README.md

 > 19/05/2025 21:30:00 GMT+7

 Do you think after Milestone 2, you get rid of touching EXT2 anymore?
 HELL NAH, when your shell command is not working, you know what?
 That's your EXT2 that has skill issue.
 But, anyways in Milestone 3, our OS should be able to do some commands by the user itself!
-So that, the user also have control to the OS!
+So that, the user also has control to the OS!

 1. Paging